MericD/Bitcoin-Transaction-Parser/README.md

 $ python3 main.py
 ```

-4. #I am using the following Project: https://github.com/garethjns/PyBC to parse the .dat files
+4. The following Project is used: https://github.com/garethjns/PyBC to parse the .dat files, which has a BSD 3-Clause "New" or "Revised" License.

 ### Example outputs